-- In a dutch oven, heat olive oil over medium-high heat.
-When oil is hot, add chicken, skin side down, until browned, about 5 minutes.
+- In a dutch oven, heat oil over medium-high heat.
+When oil is hot, add chicken, skin side down, until browned, about 5 to 7 minutes.
 Flip the chicken, using tongs, and cook on opposite side until golden brown, about 3 minutes.
 Transfer to plate and set aside.

-Reduce heat to medium, add onion, and cook until translucent, about 7 minutes.
+- Reduce heat to medium, add onion and red bell pepper, and cook until translucent, about 7 minutes.
 Add garlic to the top of the onions and cook until fragrant; 2 minutes or so.
 Throw in tomatoes and red bell pepper.
 Using a wooden spoon, scrape the bottom of the pot removing any of the chicken fat pieces (hello! flavor!!).
-Next, add spices: cumin, tumeric, paprika, saffron, crushed red pepper, a teaspoon of salt and mix.
+Next, add spices: cumin, paprika, turmeric, saffron, crushed red pepper and a teaspoon of salt and then mix.

-Dump in rice, being sure to coat with the tomato mixture.
+- Pour in rice and give it a good mix, coating it with the tomato mixture.
+Cook for about a minute or so.
 Place chicken atop of rice mixture, and pour just enough chicken stock to cover the rice, about 2 cups.
 Bring the pot to a simmer and then reduce heat to low.
 Cook, covered, for about 45 to 50 minutes, and until rice is tender.
 Note: Throughout the cooking process, I checked on it every 15-20 minutes or so and topped it off with about 1/4 cup of stock each time.
 In the end, I added 4 cups of chicken stock total.
-Also, in the last 15 minutes, I salted to taste, adding about 1 teaspoon more of salt.
+Also, in the last 15 minutes, I salted to taste, adding about 1/2 teaspoon more of salt.

 - Serve immediately.
 This stays good in the fridge for up to 3 days.
 It's great reheated in the microwave.
 You may need to add a splash of water to it to loosen it up right before the microwave!